AllanDClark/RecipeBytes/README.md

 2. Open in Visual Studio.

-3. Open Package Manager Console and run the command `update-database`
+3. Open Package Manager Console, change the Default Project to RecipeBytes.Infrastructure and run the command `update-database`

 4. Ensure RecipeBytes is selected as the startup project and hit the run button.